rs-mnl/mnl-crypto-js/README.md

 <a name="introduction"></a>

-*MNL Crypto JS* is a hybrid (RSA+AES) encryption and decryption toolkit for JavaScript, including automatic and persistent key management on React Native. *Hybrid Crypto JS* combines RSA and AES encryption algorithms making it possible to efficiently encrypt and decrypt large messages.
+*MNL Crypto JS* is a hybrid (RSA+AES) encryption and decryption toolkit for JavaScript, including automatic and persistent key management on React Native. *MNL Crypto JS* combines RSA and AES encryption algorithms making it possible to efficiently encrypt and decrypt large messages.
 This cross-platform library is based on [Forge](https://github.com/digitalbazaar/forge) and designed to work in tandem with python's [Cryptography](https://cryptography.io/).

 ## Documentation